uwp-squad/gitter-api-pcl/docs/auth.md

 gitterApiService.Token = "the-token";
 ```

-In case, you want to set instantly by creating a new instance of *GitterApiService*, you can use a specific constructor :
+In case you want to set the token instantly by creating a new instance of *GitterApiService*, you can use a specific constructor :

 ```
 IGitterApiService gitterApiService = new GitterApiService("the-token");